Playwright,

 Open-source desktop automation that drives native Windows apps through accessibility APIs, not OCR or pixel matching.
 Playwright-shaped SDK plus an MCP server that gives Claude, Cursor, and VS Code real OS-level hands.

-For developers already burned by PyAutoGUI, AutoHotkey, UIAutomation, and screenshot agents.
+.click();Accessibility tree, not pixels.
+For devs burned by PyAutoGUI, AutoHotkey, and screenshot computer-use.

 Full support